Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/auto-transactions/auto-transaction-filter-by-context-distinct-by-type-field.md

 Setting this value to true will include the fallback Auto Transaction row (if specified) even if exact matches were found.
 The fallback Auto Transaction row is the row where the "All Level" value is set on all key columns associated with dimensions.
 Use this feature if you want to define an Auto Transaction that should _always_ be created, in addition to specific ones.

-### Pseudo

-The following example shows what will be returned from the "MySet" Auto Transaction table given the context {X,Y}.

 **Dimension X**
 All